matthieugomez/StringDistances.jl/README.md

 		```
 ## Compare vs Evaluate
 The function `compare` returns a similarity score: a value of 0 means completely different and a value of 1 means completely similar.

-In contrast, the function `evaluate` returns the litteral distance between two strings, with a value of 0 being completely similar.
+In contrast, the function `evaluate` returns the litteral distance between two strings, with a value of 0 being completely similar. some distances are between 0 and 1.
+Others are unbouded.

 ```julia
 compare(Levenshtein(), "New York", "New York")